hbx-luv/codetango/README.md

 You need to run `ionic build` in the root of the project to get the static webapp built for deployment in `www/`.
 At that point you can just `firebase deploy --only hosting` to deploy just that content.
 Here are some aliases in the `package.json` and other quick commands:

+To run any of the following commands, you'll need to be logged into the Firebase CLI:
+`firebase login`

 Deploy everything in one go:
 `npm run deploy`